>_TheQuery

 Models

-Like asking a painter who has studied millions of photographs and their captions -- you describe the scene in words and the painter renders it.
-DALL-E 3 is the version who actually reads the whole description before picking up a brush.
+Like asking a painter who has studied millions of photographs and their captions: you describe the scene in words and the painter renders it.
+DALL-E 3 was the version who read the whole description carefully; GPT Image 2 is the newer studio built for more controlled production work.

 DALL-E is OpenAI's series of text-to-image generation models, each built on a different underlying architecture.
 The name is a portmanteau of Salvador Dali and WALL-E.

-DALL-E 3 (2023): Rather than changing the diffusion architecture significantly, Anthropic focused on the training data.
+DALL-E 3 (2023): Rather than changing the diffusion architecture significantly, OpenAI focused on the training data.
 Images in the training set were re-captioned using GPT-4 to produce highly detailed, accurate descriptions of visual content.
 This addressed the core limitation of DALL-E 2, which would ignore or misinterpret parts of complex prompts.
 DALL-E 3 follows long, detailed prompts reliably enough to be integrated directly into ChatGPT, where users interact in natural language rather than crafting prompt strings.
-It supports output at up to 1792x1024 pixels and is available through the OpenAI API.
+It supports landscape and portrait outputs and remains historically important, although OpenAI now lists DALL-E 3 as a previous-generation, deprecated model in its API docs.

 DALL-E models are distinct from open-source image generation approaches like Stable Diffusion.
+For new OpenAI image generation and editing workflows, GPT Image 2 is now the more current model family.
 OpenAI does not release model weights, applies content filtering at inference time, and prohibits generating real people's likenesses without consent.
 The trade-off is a more constrained but more production-ready system.